extend-therapy/elysia-external-session/README.md

 # elysia-redis-session

-**version: 0.0.3**
+**version: 0.0.5**

 Distributed under MIT license, understand what that means and read the [LICENSE](/LICENSE) file.

 A Typescript (Bun-specific!!!) plugin for Elysia.js that makes using sessions on Redis easier.
-While I wanted to use the Bun-native RedisClient, it seemed to have connection issues with rediss TLS servers that dont provide certificates.
-Any help to use that and allow upstash Redis to be used would be fantastic.
+While I wanted to use the Bun-native RedisClient, it does not support clusters yet, so for production use-cases it may be less functional at the moment (i.e. cannot connect to Upstash or various resources that now by default use clusters).

-This is only a typescript package and can be installed by using
+This is only a typescript package and can be installed by using:

 `bun add github:extend-therapy/elysia-redis-session`